Welsh is one of the major Celtic languages, this is why Welsh names represent an important group among Celtic names.

 The name is deeply connected to Welsh mythology and history, for example, in Arthurian legends, Angharad was the lover of the Knight Percival.

 Angharad Golden-Hand appears in the Mabinogion, while many nobles have been named Angharad – for example, the daughter of Owain Gwynedd, King of Gwynedd (1100-1170).Bethan

-The welsh name Bethan is derived from the name Elizabeth, which itself is thought to come from the Hebrew or Greek name Elisheba, meaning “oath of God”.
+The Welsh name Bethan is derived from the name Elizabeth, which is thought to come from the Hebrew or Greek name Elisheba, meaning “oath of God”.

-The form Bethan is more commonly found in Wales, while forms such as Beth, Liz, or Betty are more commonly found in English.Branwen
+The form Bethan is more commonly found in Wales, while forms such as Beth, Liz, or Betty are more frequent in English.Branwen

-Branwen: This Welsh girl name comes from “bran” – raven – and “wen”, meaning white, fair/beautiful, or blessed.
+Branwen: This Welsh girl's name comes from “bran” – raven – and “wen”, meaning white, fair/beautiful, or blessed.

 In the Mabinogion, Branwen was considered to be the most beautiful maiden in the world – although the story ultimately ends in tragedy and heartbreak.